The Wendy's Company Earnings Call Transcripts

 -

-Q1 saw a 5.5% global sales decline, mainly from U.S. softness, but international growth and operational improvements are supporting a turnaround.
-Project Fresh initiatives, menu upgrades, and digital investments are expected to drive sequential improvement and flat full-year sales.
+Q1 2026 saw a 5.5% global sales decline, mainly from U.S. softness, but international growth and operational improvements are supporting a flat full-year outlook.
+Project Fresh initiatives, menu upgrades, and a major China expansion are expected to drive sequential improvement.

 Fiscal Year 2025